-We are proud to announce the launch of the first annual Ghassan Kanafani Scholarship!
+We are proud to continue the Ghassan Kanafani Writing Scholarship for the year 2017.
 This scholarship will offer a creative arts and writing scholarship to three Palestinian youth in the diaspora.
+You can find the online application here.

 The top 3 submissions win scholarship prizes of $500, $250 and $250.

-The top 20 pieces will be published in an online anthology.
+The top eight pieces will be published in an online anthology.

 All applicants must fill out this form to complete submission.